syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/mention/EJ2_ASP.NETCORE/working-with-data.md

 documentation: ug
 ---

-# Working with Data in Mention
+# Working with data in Mention

 The Mention loads the data either from local data source or remote data services using the [dataSource](../api/mention/#datasource) property.
 It supports the data type of either `array` or `DataManager`.